Using R inside of Conda¶

-Whilst most Apocrita users will want to use the R module or RStudio via OnDemand for R workflows, it is also possible to use R inside of Anaconda.
+Whilst most Apocrita users will want to use the R module or RStudio via OnDemand for R workflows, it is also possible to use R inside of Conda via Miniforge.

 You may wish to do this when you want to have R packages available at the same time as other packages you can install via Conda, or when your workflow requires the use of both Python and R at the same time.